 Make Hazardous Tobacco Use Illegal on Your Property.

 Most people know about the dangers of tobacco smoke through cigarettes and cigars.
-At their worst, carelessly discarded cigarettes can create a risk of fire.
-Even through normal use, whether indoors or outdoors, smokers not only affect their own health, but the health of others around them due to secondhand smoke.
-There is another hazard, however, that comes with heavy smoking; one that a chain-smoking resident carries that can become a property manager’s worst nightmare.
-We’re talking about thirdhand smoke.
+At their worst, cigarettes can create a risk of fire.
+Smokers not only affect their own health, but the health of others around them through secondhand smoke.
+There is another hazard, however, that comes with heavy smoking; one that a chain-smoking tenant carries that can become an owner’s worst nightmare.
+We’re talking about third-hand smoke.

 Property managers should strive to provide a smoke-free environment within 10-feet of the apartment premises.
-Provide a strict no-smoking environment to not only promote the health of your tenants, but also to save precious time and money needed to keep the place maintained.
-In addition, a smoke-free environment is a common amenity tenants look for in high-quality apartment units; not only can you advertise the unit as smoke-free, you can register your property on registries like Smoke Free Apartments to help attract non-smoking people or families looking for those amenities.
-And of course, make sure to put the non-smoking policy in your lease.
-It’s completely legal and should show anyone trying to sneak a smoke-break on your property that you’re serious and, unlike them, not blowing smoke!
+Provide a strict no-smoking environment to not only promote the health of your tenants but to also save precious time and money needed to keep the place maintained.
+In addition, a smoke-free environment is a common amenity tenants look for in high-quality apartment units; not only can you advertise the unit as smoke-free, you can register your property on registries like Smoke Free Apartments.
+This can help attract non-smoking people or families looking for those amenities.
+Of course, make sure to put the non-smoking policy in your lease.
+It is legal and should show anyone trying to sneak a smoke-break that you, unlike them, are not blowing smoke!